aleasoluciones/simpleamqp/README.md

 [![GoDoc](https://godoc.org/github.com/aleasoluciones/simpleamqp?status.png)](http://godoc.org/github.com/aleasoluciones/simpleamqp)

 SimpleAMQP is a minimal wrapper around the excelent AMQP library [github.com/streadway/amqp](http://github.com/streadway/amqp)
-It provided a AMQP Consumer and a AMQP Publisher.
+It provided a AMQP Consumer and a AMQP Publisher.It was designed with the following goals in mind:
+ * minimal api to create microservices that reacts to a events and publish events

 ## Uses Cases
 ### Publish to a exchange